Municipal Waste (band)

-Municipal Waste is an American crossover thrash band from Richmond, Virginia, formed in 2001.
+Municipal Waste is an American crossover thrash band from Richmond, Virginia, formed in 2000.
 To date, the band has released seven studio albums, three EPs and four splits.
-They have gone through a few line-up changes, leaving vocalist Tony Foresta and rhythm guitarist Ryan Waste as the only constant members.
+They have gone through a few lineup changes, leaving vocalist Tony Foresta and rhythm guitarist Ryan Waste as the only constant members.
 In addition to Foresta and Waste, their current lineup includes Philip "Land Phil" Hall on bass, Dave Witte on drums and Nick "Nikropolis" Poulos on lead guitar.

+They have been called "an integral force in the second wave of the American crossover/thrash metal scene."